nalini21/COVID-19-guide-flutter/README.md

 # COVID-19 TRACKER

-Flutter App which provides covid-19 confirmed cases data
+### Flutter App which provides covid-19 confirmed cases data of all the countries, Also gives basic information about COVID-19, Like symptoms and precautions

 ## Getting Started